vaishnaviadauale/Pizza-Sales-Analysis/README.md

 Canva : used canva for making ppt.

-# The analysis provides the following insights:

-Total Number of Orders: The cumulative count of all orders placed.

-Total Revenue: The total income generated from all orders.

-Highest-Priced Pizza: The most expensive pizza available.

-Most Common Pizza Size: The pizza size that appears most frequently in orders.

-Top Pizza Types by Quantity and Revenue: The pizza types that are ordered the most and generate the highest revenue.

-Distribution of Orders by Hour: Insights into peak hours for pizza orders.

-Average Daily Orders: The average number of orders placed per day.

-Revenue Contributions by Pizza Type and Category: Breakdown of revenue by different pizza types and categories.
+# Result

+The analysis provides insights such as the total number of orders, total revenue, highest-priced pizza, most common pizza size, and top pizza types by quantity and revenue.
+Additionally, it reveals the distribution of orders by hour, average daily orders, and revenue contributions by pizza type and category.
+These insights help in strategic decision-making to enhance the restaurant's operations and profitability.